ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     No dataset captures reality perfectly.

-&nbsp;     Measurement error and missing values are unavoidable.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     Data record only what was measured, not everything that may matter.
+&nbsp;     Data does not capture reality completely.
+It captures what was measured and recorded.

+&nbsp;     That gap matters.

 &nbsp;   </p>